IHF World Player of the Year: Previous awards

 While the IHF has only reported awards since 1988, other players have been voted best players in the world before.

 Thus, the Romanian Ștefan Birtalan was elected World Player of the Year in 1974, 1976 and 1977.
 And Ioan Moser of Romania was also named "Best Handball Player in the World” in 1964.

 Best players of all time

 In 1992, Gheorghe Gruia of Romania was named Best Player of All Time by the International Handball Federation.

-In 2000, the Swedish Magnus Wislander and the Ukrainian Zinaida Turchyna were elected Players of the 20th Century by the IHF.
+In 2000, Magnus Wislander of Sweden and Zinaida Turchyna of Ukraine were elected Players of the 20th Century by the IHF.

-Additionally, in 2010 Ivano Balić of Croatia and Svetlana Kitić of Yugoslavia were voted by the website users the Best Players Ever, but they were not named directly by the IHF.
+In 2010, Ivano Balić of Croatia and Svetlana Kitić of Yugoslavia were voted Best Players Ever in an online poll organized by the IHF.

 Team of the century

 In 2000, the official bulletin of the International Handball Federation, World Handball Magazine, chose Gheorghe Gruia, Ioan Moser and Cornel Penu as members of the "Team of the Century".